 Let me clarify.

 Tell me, how did you learn your mother tongue?
 For example Hindi?
 When you say ‘Kutta’, do you try to understand its meaning in some other language?
 No. You don’t

 When someone refers to Kutta, you know what does that mean.
 A Kutta is a Kutta.
-Likewise, when someone refers to a dog, he means a dog.
-And the dog should not be made Kutta.
-Don’t say dog means Kutta.
-Dog means dog.
+Likewise, when someone talks about a dog, he means a dog, and the dog should not be made Kutta.
+Don’t say dog means Kutta – dog means dog.

 I know it’s hard because English is not our native language.
 But try, you know.
 Try to learn how to think, speak, and understand English words in English only.
 Don’t translate them into your mother tongue.
-That’s a big handicap.
-And whenever you feel stuck, it’s best to go back to the basics.
+That’s a big handicap, and so, whenever you feel stuck, go back to the basics.